skriegman/evosoro/README.md

 (1) Citing
 ------

-If using this code for academic purposes please cite the following two papers.
+If using this code for academic purposes please consider citing the following two papers.

 Voxelyze physics engine and VoxCAD GUI: